barr-israel/barrcodes/content/posts/1brc_part2/index.md

 I don't have other ideas how to utilise AVX512 here, so only a very small gain was made, and that is my final time for the challenge.

-To make it simpler to run, I combined both the AVX512 and the AVX2 multi-threaded solution into one file `final_multi_thread` that chooses the relevant code at compile time:
+To make it simpler to run, I combined both the AVX512 and the AVX2 multi-threaded solution into one file `combined_multi_thread` that chooses the relevant code at compile time:
 ```rust
     #[cfg(all(target_feature = "avx512bw", target_feature = "avx512vl"))]
     #[target_feature(enable = "avx512bw,avx512vl")]